j88-yo/Storm-Engine-Texture-Tool/README_EN.md

 ## Batch Conversion

-For batch conversion, select several files in the file panel and press the `Build TX` or `Unpack` button.
+For batch conversion, select several files in the file panel and press the conversion button.

 Supported features:
-- simultaneous conversion of several `.png` and `.tga` files;
+- simultaneous conversion of several `.tga` and `.png` or several `.dds` / `.tga.tx` files;
 - replacing existing files;
 - creating copies;
 - skipping conflicting files.

 During conversion, the processing progress and the number of processed textures are displayed.
 After the operation is completed, the final processing result is displayed.